GrahamDumpleton/wrapt/docs/examples.rst

         # automatically based on the context of what was supplied.
 In
         # this case we supply a final decorator, but need to use
         # FunctionWrapper directly as we want to derive from it to add
-        # context manager methods in in case it is being used to wrap
+        # context manager methods in case it is being used to wrap
         # synchronized statements with a 'with' statement.

         def _synchronized_lock(context):